Skip to main content

 Extra Week $512

-Please Note: An application fee of is charged over and above the program fee as an application payment.
-A 5% international banking fee is charged for credit card payments of program fee in USD/AUD.
+Please Note: A registration fee of is charged in addition to the program fee.
+This fee is valid for one year, during which participants may enroll in multiple programs.
+A 5% international banking fee applies to credit card payments of program fee made in USD or AUD.

 What are you Paying For?